s341507/data2410-portfolio2/docs/rapport.md

 }
 ```

-After setting up the configuration file for the `Nginx-proxy`, we start up a terminal on VM2 and install nginx with the following script.
+After setting up the configuration file for the `Nginx-proxy`, we start up a terminal on VM2 and install nginx with the following commands.

 ```bash
 sudo docker exec -it vm2 /bin/bash